 So the original culture of ebonics ain't nothin' black culture in America invented, it be the regional dialect written and spoken in Sussex England well into the 1800s.
 It's a polyglot of old French, Scandinavian (Viking) and Anglo-Saxon.
 Thet mean it ain't at all like Gullah.
 Thet be the offshore South Carolina Creole language that's a

 combination of various West African languages with some English sprinkled in.
 Ebonics be Sussex dialect that was not just spoken but in print as well.

 Fo' 'xample ...

-Here be two versions of the biblical love poem, the Song of Solomon, in
+Here be two versions of the biblical love poem, the Song of Solomon, in the Book Ecclesiastes.